FreeRADIUS is a free implementation of the RADIUS protocol. Supports MySQL, PostgreSQL, LDAP, Kerberos.

 radiusd: Ready to process requests. radiusd: Loaded virtual server

 Troubleshooting RADIUS Authentication¶

-When attempting to authenticate against a RADIUS server, errors may be encountered in the logs that prevent it from working properly.
-Here are some errors and how to resolve them:
+When attempting to authenticate against a RADIUS server, errors may be encountered that prevent it from working properly.
+Here are some errors found in the logs and how to resolve them:

 mpd: [pt0] RADIUS: RadiusSendRequest: rad_init_send_request failed: -1